Uzbekistan

 (Craft) Beer in Uzbekistan Guide—Tashkent, Mostly

 Nobody travels to Uzbekistan for the beer.
 But perhaps after this post, you at least know what to do when you find yourself in Tashkent or beyond craving that divine tingly liquid.
 My focus lied on craft beer from the liquor stores of Tashkent and Samarkand, the live beer places, but I’m also covering the industrial national lagers.
-Contents1 Microbrewery Craft Beer in Uzbekistan, Ranked1.1 #1 Briz, Wheat Beer (4.5% alc. – 0.5L – UZS: 11.000) Craft Brewing Company1.2 #2 СССР, Red Stout (6.0% alc. – 0.5L – UZS: 12.000) Craft Brewing Company1.3 #3 Honey, Honey Beer (5.0% alc. –Continue reading
+Microbrewery Craft Beer in Uzbekistan, Ranked #1 Briz, Wheat Beer (4.5% alc. – 0.5L – UZS: 11.000) Craft Brewing Company We are 100% biased for wheat beer, and Uzbekistan is no exception.
+Briz is a deliciously refreshing and cloudy beer that’s perfectContinue reading

 How (Not) to Get a SIM Card in Uzbekistan (Tashkent + Samarkand)

 When traveling to Uzbekistan, it’s a great idea to get a SIM card for independent travel.
 When we arrived at Islam Karimov Tashkent International Airport, we didn’t buy one there because the price was double from the city.
 Mobile data is quite affordable in Uzbekistan.
 Here are our learnings from getting a SIM card in Uzbekistan on our first day in Tashkent, so you can avoid the mistakes we made.
-FYI, the country code for Uzbekistan is +998 Contents1 Which Uzbek Telecom Company Should I Choose?2 Our Experience at TAS Airport3 Asking for a SIM Card in All the WrongContinue reading
+FYI, the country code for Uzbekistan is +998 Which Uzbek Telecom Company Should I Choose?
+Analysis of the Uzbek prepaid data wiki showed us that the info is probably ratherContinue reading

 Hey There, Tashkent?!
 Kyrgyzstan to Uzbekistan (Semi-Live Blog)